odvova/patterns_labs/README.md

 # patterns_labs
-A place for Mr. Sinkhevich
+A place for Mr. Sinkevich

 Labs are separated by branches